f4exb/sdrangel/plugins/samplesource/hackrfinput/readme.md

   - **DC**: auto remove DC component
   - **IQ**: auto make I/Q balance.
 The DC correction must be enabled for this to be effective.

-<h3>3A: Link Tx frequency</h3>

-Use this button to toggle the device Tx frequency link.

-When active (button lit) and a tab is opened for the Tx part of the same device this option will activate the link of the Tx frequency to the Rx frequency.
-Thus when changing the Rx frequency the Tx frequency will vary by the same amount.
-This facilitates the split operation or repeater operation.
-You can also set the Tx frequency so that it follows exactly the Rx frequency (simplex).

-The amount of shift is simply set by changing the frequency in the Tx tab.

 <h3>4: Bias tee</h3>

 Use this checkbox to toggle the +5V power supply on the antenna connector.

 <h3>5:RF amp</h3>

 Use this checkbox to toggle the extra low noise amplifier (LNA).
 This gives an additional gain of 14 dB.

 <h3>6: Device sample rate</h3>